alecrios/css-style-guide/README.md

 ### No space before colon, one space after

-This configuration is the most readable, because it matches colon usage in the English language.
+Using colons in this manner is the most readable, because it matches colon usage in the English language.

 ``` css
 /* Wrong */